SUNDAY SERVICE TIMES

 Contact: Craig Wilson

 READING CONNECTIONS - Women’s Book Club: The book club, Reading Connections, meets monthly on the second Monday of the month in Bishop Commons at 6:00pm.
 All are welcome for fellowship and lively discussion.
-On Monday, May 9 we will be discussing All The Light We Cannot See, by Anthony Doerr.
+On Monday, July 11 we will be discussing A Spool of Blue Thread, by Kate Morton.
 We hope to see you there.